Rescue of Bat 21 Bravo: Air rescue attempts

 Kulland flying Blue Ghost 39 tried to turn back south but only managed to crash-land his stricken aircraft, about 6.7 km east of Hambleton and 0.9 mi north of the river in an area full of PAVN.
 When the helicopter smashed into the ground, the only mobile crew member was SP5 Jose Astorga, the door gunner, who had been wounded.
 He tried but was unable to extract other hurt crew members.
-Paschall was pinned in the wreckage.
-Frink, who was seriously wounded, urged Astorga to get out and away from the aircraft.
+SP5 Ronald Paschall was pinned in the wreckage.
+WO John Frink, who was seriously wounded, urged Astorga to get out and away from the aircraft.
 A few moments later advancing PAVN soldiers fired on the wreckage with automatic weapons and the aircraft's fuel tank exploded with the remainder of the crew inside.
-Astorga was captured, but pilots 1st Lt.
-Byron Kulland and WO John Frink along with SP5 Ronald Paschall were killed.
+Astorga was captured, but pilots Kulland and Frink, along with Paschall, were killed.

 Rosebeary, flying Cobra Blue Ghost 28, called a Mayday but was able to safely exit the area and landed his severely damaged helicopter.
 His aircraft was totaled.
 He and Gunner Warrant Officer Charles Gorski were picked up by a HH-53C helicopter (Jolly Green 67), without incident.
 Rosebeary warned other aircraft against crossing the river.
 When Morse in Sandy 07 learned that the quick-snatch had failed, he and his wingman Sandy 08 broke off engaging the North Vietnamese and returned to Da Nang.
 Both Sandys were found to be so damaged they would take several days to repair.

 At 21:00, Nail 59, a new version of the OV-10A Bronco aircraft equipped with the Pave Nail LORAN radar took over FAC duties.
 The SAR efforts were suspended for the night and the U.S. and ARVN forces remained unaware of the true strength of the PAVN offensive.
 Advised by the FAC to remain in place, Hambleton moved to a safer spot in the jungle and dug a hole to hide in until morning.
 During the night, Nail 59 and King 27, an HC-130 stayed.
 They suddenly found themselves painted by Fan Song radar and narrowly missed getting shot down as well.
 At 53 years old, Hambleton was not a prime candidate to survive the cold, wet weather conditions.